LamakerOfficial/help-center/_posts/falix/general/2021-09-20-account-management.md

 ---
 # Your Account
 ## Identifying
-In Falix, we identify accounts using their Discord ID and email, We use this to search for users on our staff admin panel.
+In Falix, we identify accounts by their Discord user ID and/or email.

-To get your Discord ID on Discord, please enable developer mode in your appearance settings.
-Head over to the account settings, click on the 3 dots button on the right side and click Copy ID.
+Click [here](https://support.discord.com/hc/en-us/articles/206346498) to visit a Discord article on information to obtain your Discord user ID.

 ## Transferring
-It is currently not possible to transfer your Falix server and account to another Discord account.
-We also don't allow multiple accounts, so using another Discord account on our platform will be detected as an alt account.
-You should stay with your current Discord account and continue to use it to log in to our service.
+It is currently not possible to transfer your Falix account and servers to another account.
+We also don't allow multiple accounts, so using another account on our platform will be detected as an alt account.
+You should stay with your current account and continue to use it to log into our service.

 # Managing
 ## Resetting Your Panel Password